-An appropriate course of therapy will certainly be suggested to you if a validated diagnosis of slipped disk is made.
+An appropriate course of therapy will certainly be suggested to you if a validated diagnosis of a slipped disk is made.

-Treatments for slipped disc consist of:.
+Treatments for slipped disc consist of:

 'Over-the-counter' or recommended medicines (and occasionally painkilling injections from your General Practitioner).

-Osteopathy– an alternative procedure which focuses after the repair of muscle mass and skeletal flexibility with control of bones and joints in the back.
+Osteopathy-- an alternative procedure which focuses after the repair of muscle mass and skeletal flexibility with control of bones and joints in the back.

-Traction– stretching of the spine via taking, in order to attempt to return slipped discs back to their all-natural state/position.
+Traction-- stretching of the spine via taking, in order to attempt to return slipped discs back to their all-natural state/position.

 Vertebral surgical procedure-- just in severe situations of a slipped disk, and where all other procedure choices have actually shown not successful.